hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 This encoding applies equally to the `CertificateVerify` message of Exported Authenticators as defined in {{Section 5.2.2 of EXPORTED-AUTH}}.

-The order of the signatures in the message MUST correspond to the order of the certificate chains in the Certificate message: the first signature MUST correspond to a classical algorithm from `first_signature_algorithms` list of `dual_signature_algorithms` extension, while the second signature MUST correspond to a PQ algorithm from `second_signature_algorithms` list of `dual_signature_algorithms` extension.
+The order of the signatures in the message MUST correspond to the order of the certificate chains in the Certificate message: the first signature MUST correspond to a traditional algorithm from `first_signature_algorithms` list of `dual_signature_algorithms` extension, while the second signature MUST correspond to a PQ algorithm from `second_signature_algorithms` list of `dual_signature_algorithms` extension.

 ## Common Chains